Andøya Space: Svalbard Rocket Range

-In 1997, a second launch site—Svalbard Rocket Range—was established at Ny-Ålesund, Svalbard, enabling scientists to launch sounding rockets straight in the polar cusp, where the earth's magnetic field lines converge.
+In 1997, a second launch site—Svalbard Rocket Range—was established at Ny-Ålesund, Svalbard, enabling scientists to launch sounding rockets straight in the polar cusp, where the Earth's magnetic field lines converge.

 A ground-based, lidar observatory, ALOMAR (Arctic Lidar Observatory for Middle Atmosphere Research) opened in 1994, and is considered unique in atmospheric research in the Arctic.
 The range is also host of northern Europe's largest VHF-radar.

 In 1995, a Black Brant sounding rocket launched from Andøya caused a high alert in Russia, known as the Norwegian Rocket Incident.
 The Russians thought it might be a nuclear missile launched from an American submarine.
 President Boris Yeltsin was alerted for a possible counter strike, when the Russians understood that it was not heading towards Russia.

-The Russians were informed in advance about the launch by the rocket range personnel, but this information was lost in the Russian military organisation.
+Russia was informed in advance about the launch, but this information was lost in the Russian bureaucracy, and never reached the radar operators; only seafarers were notified.

 The space center changed its name from Andøya Rocket Range on 6 June 2014 to reflect an increased focus on also other activities than sounding rockets, though rocketry is still its main focus.
 Other activities are UAVs, lidar and radar measurements for atmospheric research and also a test center for missiles through its subsidiary Andøya Test Center.

-Orbital launch plans
+Orbital Launch Plans

 Andøya has been proposed as a spaceport for launching orbital Nanosatellite launch vehicles (NLVs).